khanonjs/khanon.js-website/public/docs-getstarted/running-and-deploying.md

 # Deploying your project

-To deploy your project, you just need to build it and copy the content of `dist` folder to your server.
+To deploy your project, you just need to build it and copy the content of `dist` to your server.